btcid/indodax-official-api-docs/Public-RestAPI.md

 ```

 ## Summaries
-Provide summary information for the pairs
+Provides summary information for the pairs
 #### Request
 ```
 /api/summaries